BattletechModders/Timeline/README.md

 ## Credits

-* Zathoth for the [AddYearToTimeline mod](https://github.com/Zathoth/AddYearToTimeline) that served as inspiration
+* Zathoth for the [AddYearToTimeline mod](https://github.com/Zathoth/AddYearToTimeline) that served as initial inspiration
 * HBS for making a great game

 ## Future Plans